 If you are a bike rider, you will be happy that you chose to visit the park, as there are 100 miles of hard trails suitable for biking.
 These trails are great for both novice and professional cyclers, so anyone can get out and go for a ride.
 Orange-tipped markers will lead you through the trails as you cycle through the dense prairie grasses, clumps of oaks, and the cabbage palms.
 If you don't have a bike, there are some available for rent from the park office, so nobody will miss out on a chance to explore the park on two wheels.

 Kissimmee Prairie Preserve State Park boasts 116 miles of multi-use hiking, horseback riding, and biking trails.
 Most of these trails run along old ranch roads, so you will get a taste of what life could have been like back in the day.
 As you hike through its grasslands, you will realize how unique the park is by having a view of its awesome plant and animal combination.
 If you are a history lover, Military Trail will lead you to the place where two Army forts once stood.
 You should also go down the Peavine Trail as it follows an old railroad bed constructed in 1910.
 It's a history lesson and hike all in one!

-Kissimmee Prairie Preserve State Park provides spectacular seasonal birding adventures.
-The park plays host to rare and highly endangered bird species.
-Some of the birding highlights for a birding trip to this prairie are the Florida Grasshopper Sparrow, Crested Caracara, Wood Stork, and the Burrowing Owl.
+Kissimmee Prairie Preserve State Park provides spectacular seasonal birding adventures for birders of all ages.
+The park plays host to rare and highly endangered bird species, with some highlights including the Florida grasshopper sparrow and the burrowing owl.
 Make sure you carry your phone or camera along with you to capture these amazing creatures.
 The park has numerous habitats like wetlands, hardwood hammocks, and dry prairie to offer bird watching to ensure that you get a whole day of relaxation and recreation.